Roadtrip: 13 ways to make your next one EPIC!

 So much waste accumulates on car trips but bringing eco-bricks along is a great way to manage it.
 Find an extra plastic bottle and stick in all the extra non-recyclable bits and bobs as you go.
 See how many bricks you can fill by the time you arrive!
 And, of course, don’t forget your reusable mug, Tupperware, and canvas shopping bags to reduce the amount of waste you wind up with, in the first place!

 Let’s face it, you probably can’t be jamming out or chatting the whole time.
 When you need a break, podcasts are the perfect fix.
 TED talks, Stuff You Missed in History Class, The Moth, and Serial are all great programs to accompany you to your destination.

 Breaks are important in any road trip, which is the perfect excuse to stop for interesting sightseeing!
 Farmer’s markets, waterfalls, giant baobabs on the side of the road – you never know what you might find.
 Not only will it be a fun way to break up the trip, but you’ll get to your destination with lots of new stories to share once you arrive.

 11. Get crafty

-That stack of best sellers next to your nightstand isn’t going to read itself and those empty journals in your closet that you bought to write the next great novel still have yet to be opened.
+That stack of best sellers next to your nightstand isn’t going to read itself, and those empty journals still have yet to be filled.
 Use part of your journey to catch up or get started.
 Take a look at these journal prompts or book recommendations if you need some inspiration!